 The usual sequence is lower incisors, upper incisors, canines, first molars and finally second molars at about two and a half years.
 There will be variations on this, of course, being quite inconsequential.

-Toothbrushing is very important, for removing food debris and dental plaque, and also for delivering fluoride twice a day to your child’s teeth.
+Toothbrushing is very important for removing food debris and dental plaque and delivering fluoride twice daily to your child’s teeth.
 Modern toothbrush design provides sizes specific to every stage of dental development for children.
-Some children accept it willingly, others put up quite a struggle!
+Some children accept it willingly, and others put up quite a struggle!
 Just bear in mind that you are not actually hurting your child while cleaning the teeth, and do not forget the back teeth; the cheek side of the upper molars and the tongue side of the lower molars are the areas most often missed.

-Sometimes, non-nutritive sucking i.e. dummy or thumb, can procline the upper incisors, make them stick out.
+Sometimes, non-nutritive sucking i.e., dummy or thumb, can procline the upper incisors, and make them stick out.
 The teeth may also stick out because the lower jaw is set further back than the upper jaw.
 The teeth may procline from both causes.
 If the habit stops before the age of about 6 years, then the teeth usually return to where they would have been had the child never had the habit.
-The short answer, then, is no a dummy is not bad for the teeth.
-However, if it is dipped in something sweet, such as honey, then tooth decay could be the outcome.
+The short answer, then, is no, a dummy is not bad for the teeth.
+However, tooth decay could be the outcome if it is dipped in something sweet, such as honey.

 All foods or drinks that contain refined sugars or starches have the potential to cause tooth decay.
 Some are worse than others, for example, because they are ‘stickier’ and stay in contact with the tooth surface longer.
 Fizzy carbonated drinks have high acid content, and these can lead to acid erosion of the enamel surface; enamel cannot be regenerated by the body.

 Toddlers often fall while they are developing their sense of balance, and chipped front teeth frequently result.
-The outcome depends on many factors, such as the amount of tooth lost, and how hard was the impact.
-It is always a good idea to have the trauma checked by your dentist, because if the baby tooth develops an abscess it may have implications for the integrity of the adult tooth that follows.
+The outcome depends on many factors, such as the amount of tooth lost and how hard the impact was.
+It is always a good idea to have the trauma checked by your dentist because if the baby tooth develops an abscess, it may have implications for the integrity of the adult tooth that follows.

 The first visit to the dentist for a child used to be at the age of 3 years when they could reasonably be expected to sit in the dental chair and accept the experience.
-Unfortunately, many 3-year olds have 6 or more cavities, due to feeding or toothbrushing inadequacies.
-For that reason paediatric dentists recommend the first visit at about twelve months; the child stays on the mother’s lap, often with its head on the dentist’s lap.
-Most children of that age will cry, out of anxiety, but it is a quick examination, and the dentist can either give a clean bill of health and suggest the next check at about 30 months or else suggest ways of dealing with any decay or soft tissue problems he has detected.
+Unfortunately, many 3-year-olds have six or more cavities due to feeding or toothbrushing inadequacies.
+For that reason, paediatric dentists recommend the first visit at about twelve months; the child stays on the mother’s lap, often with its head on the dentist’s lap.
+Most children of that age will cry out of anxiety, but it is a quick examination, and the dentist can either give a clean bill of health and suggest the next check at about 30 months or else suggest ways of dealing with any decay or soft tissue problems he has detected.